 Note:

-These Decision-making Practices are primarily written from the point of view of a Work Group with an open membership.
-Most of the DMP sections will apply to all Work Groups and Committees and are not modifiable.
-Sections that can be modified are:
+These Decision-making Practices are written from the point of view of a group with an open membership.
+Most sections apply to all groups and are not modifiable.
+Sections that can be modified via the HL7 DMP Modification Template are:

 2 - Open Meetings